 - Examiners will be taking 5 tests per day, rather than the usual seven, and will work to staggered patterns.
 More time will be built in between tests to allow for proper hygiene and safety procedures to be carried out.

-- Waiting rooms will not be open at test centres, and candidates will only be able to use toilet facilities in exceptional circumstances.
+- Driving test centre waiting rooms will not be open, and candidates will only be able to use toilet facilities in exceptional circumstances.

 - PPE, face coverings and wipes have been distributed across over 400 test centres in preparation for the resumption of testing.